by Teresa Currivan, LMFT, Parent Coach

 For more on sensory issues, see my article, linked below.

-Any combination of the above three can exponentially increase the likelihood of misdiagnosis, and, perhaps even more importantly, causing confusion to parents.
+Any combination of the above three can exponentially increase the likelihood of misdiagnosis.
 At the same time, once these three issues are accurately addressed, it will become clear if there are other issues that need to be identified, or that the child is simply highly to profoundly gifted with all of the complicated the side effects that can come with it.

 I cannot stress enough that professionals who do not understand the highly to profoundly gifted population are not going to understand or be able to accurately diagnose them.
 If your child has been diagnosed as 2e, or you suspect they are in the higher ranges of giftedness, they may just be a typically highly to profoundly child, or “exceptional”.

-Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, coaches parents by phone at Help My Child Thrive Coaching, and offers parent support groups.
 Teresa has been published on sites such as fb.me/TeresaCurrivanCoaching., Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education.
 She specializes in giftedness, twice exceptionality, educational fit, and family dynamics, as well as gifted adults.
 She lives in the San Francisco, California Bay Area with her husband and son.
 You can find more articles on this website.
 Follow her on her Facebook at

 ***Not sure if your child is gifted?
 Or maybe you have a question about your gifted child or family?
 I offer free 20 minute consultations for first-timers.
 Email me and we’ll set up a time to talk.
 I’d love to hear from you.
 TeresaCurrivan@gmail.com ***

 Want to read about a typical 2e child’s story?
 I recommend this article: